The Default Tariff Cap

-You can see details of the current level of the cap in our February 2022 default tariff cap decision.
+You can see details of the current level of the cap in our February 2022 default tariff cap announcement.

 The Default Tariff Cap table of public information outlines the available inputs and sources used to calculate the Default Tariff Cap models.